ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Syntax
 {: unnumbered}

 The filter selector has the form `?<expr>`.
-It works via iterating over structured values, i.e. arrays and objects.
+It iterates over structured values, i.e., arrays and objects.

 ~~~~ abnf
 filter-selector = "?"
 S boolean-expr
 ~~~~

-During the iteration process each array element or object member is visited and its value — accessible via symbol `@` — or one of its descendants — uniquely defined by a relative path — is tested against a boolean expression `boolean-expr`.
+During the iteration process the node of each array element or object member visited is known as the current node.

-The current item is selected if and only if the boolean expression yields true.
+A boolean expression, usually involving the current node, is evaluated and the current node is selected if and only if the expression yields true.

 ~~~~ abnf
 boolean-expr     = logical-or-expr